 • Breastfeed.
 Ideally, you’ll be breastfeeding exclusively for the first six months, setting the foundation for your baby’s lifetime of health.
 But, breastfeeding beyond the first six months—once teeth come in—is beneficial for dental health as well.
 One study showed that breast milk deposited calcium and phosphate directly onto tooth enamel and, much like water, it did not cause any decalcification or acidic oral conditions that can lead to tooth issues1.
 Infant formulas, on the other hand, create an acidic environment in the mouth that can dissolve precious tooth enamel2.

 • Select natural products.
-Natural oral health products like Earthpaste or even coconut oil give your child a chemical-free, tasty alternative to traditional toothpaste.
+Non-toxic toothpastes (with simple, easy to understand ingredients) give your child a chemical-free, tasty alternative to traditional products.
 Steer clear of products that contain antibacterial chemicals—these wipe out the good bacteria in the mouth that protect the teeth and gums.

 • Provide whole foods rich in nutrients.
 Foods high in sugars and starches can quickly build up excessive biofilm on your child’s teeth, leading to early dental issues.
 Stay away from processed snacks and serve your child a whole-foods based diet to promote a healthy smile.
+In addition to cane sugar, you may even want to limit healthier forms of sweeteners like fruit juice, honey, coconut sugar, maple syrup, and agave.
 Focus on calcium (strong enamel), zinc (hard teeth and bones), and vitamins K and D for a blast of tooth-friendly nutrients.

 Daily care of your child’s teeth and gums is integral to dental health, but the oral microbiome is where total oral health really begins.